 816/274-8300

 A favorite area of the Hallmark Visitors Center at the Crown Center, Kaleidoscope is a unique creative art workshop for kids, offered free of charge.
 Mountains of materials are available from recycled items from Hallmark’s card manufacturing process, and kids are encouraged to let their imaginations go wild.
-Call ahead for a schedule of sessions and workshops at this terrific and unique attraction.
+Plan ahead for this terrific and unique attraction, because it is closed Sunday and Monday.
+Review the Kaleidoscope site for the current schedule of sessions and workshops and book your time slot.

 The Toy and Miniature Museum